 The Glossaries at the end of the Taxation Administration Act 2003 and the Land Tax Assessment Act 2002 define or affect the meaning of some of the words and expressions used in this Act and also affect the operation of other provisions.

+[4A.
+1M Modification, to insert section 4A, to have effect under the Commonwealth Places (Mirror Taxes Administration) Act 1999 s.
+7, see Commonwealth Places (Mirror Taxes Administration) Regulations 2007 r.
+14 and endnote 1M.]

+[4A .1MC Modification, to insert section 4A, to have effect under the Commonwealth Places (Mirror Taxes) Act 1998 (Commonwealth) s.
+8, see Commonwealth Places (Mirror Taxes) (Modification of Applied Laws (WA)) Notice 2007 cl.
+15 and endnote 1MC.]

 5. Imposition of land tax

 Land tax is imposed at the rates shown in the table to this section for the relevant financial year according to the value of the land referred to in the table.